Love or Bread: Synopsis

-Frank (Joe Cheng) is a young man who wears designer labels and thinks he's rather suave when he is actually poor.
-He had a tragic past and (both his parents died), he doesn't know how to handle money.
-He borrowed money from the loan sharks but ended up with a gang coming after him.
-He considers pawning his mother's wedding ring, the only thing he had left of hers, but he couldn't do it.
+Frank (Joe Cheng) is a young man who wears designer labels and thinks he's suave when he is actually poor.
+He had a tragic past and both his parents died, he doesn't know how to handle money.
+His grandmother misunderstood that he had to steal to make money, so she chased him out of the countryside.
+Frank then went to Taipei to find a job and became a cleaning staff for a cleaning company with A Xing (Huang Wen-hsing).
+The money he earns every month goes to his grandmother.
+He borrowed money from the bank and loan sharks but ended up with a gang coming after him.
+He considers pawning his mother's gold ring, the only thing he had left of hers, but he can't do it.

-Zeng Shanmei (Ariel Lin) is a poor but very loving, caring, and hard working girl.
-She has a boyfriend, but he moves to mainland China for university and promises that they will get married after he graduates.
-Shanmei goes after him to China in the hope that they will finally get married.
-Shanmei's family is against her decision because they need her to support them, but her father literally holds off the rest of the family while yelling to Shanmei that she should go and be happy.
-She meets Frank while he's running from the gangsters who loaned him the money—in the ladies bathroom.
+Zeng Shanmei (Ariel Lin) is a poor but very loving, caring, and hard-working girl.
+She has a boyfriend (Jing Rong), but he moves to mainland China for university and promises that they will get married after he graduates.
+At that time, Shanmei worked as a bank employee during office hours and as a janitor at a shopping mall at night to earn money to send to her boyfriend Jing Rong in Hangzhou.
+Shanmei goes after him to China hoping they will finally get married.
+Shanmei's family is against her decision because they need her to support them, but her father holds off the rest of the family while yelling at Shanmei that she should go and be happy.
+Shanmei once saved Frank's life when Frank was drowned in a barrel of water in Frank's motel room by gangsters.
+She met Frank again while he was running from the gangsters who loaned him the money—in the ladies' bathroom.
 Thinking that he's a pervert, she reports him to the police and he gets arrested.
-The ring fell out of Frank's pocket in the girls' bathroom and the policeman stuck it into Shanmei's bag.
+The gold ring fell out of Frank's pocket in the girls' bathroom and the policeman stuck it into Shanmei's bag.
 He meets Shanmei once more, this time on the road.
 He tries to get his ring back from her but she has no idea what he's talking about and she still thinks that he's a pervert.
 He doesn't get his ring, but he does get to drive her to the airport.
-When she reaches her destination, she meets her boyfriend and casually mentions "Xiao Bo", his best guy friend.
-Eventually, her boyfriend cannot take the guilt and admits to Shanmei that he betrayed her and fell for Xiao Bo, who is actually a girl.